 Who are you?

 I’m Yair Rosenberg, a senior writer at Tablet Magazine, where I cover politics, religion and culture.
 The small stuff, in other words.
-I've tackled everything from Muslims and Jews in comic books to political anti-Mormonism, and my work has been published in places like The New York Times, The Wall Street Journal, The Atlantic, The Washington Post, and The Guardian.
+I’ve tackled everything from Muslims and Jews in comic books to political anti-Mormonism to Jews in baseball to the translation of Harry Potter into Yiddish, and my work has been published in places like The New York Times, The Wall Street Journal, The Atlantic, The Washington Post, and The Guardian.
 I've covered elections on multiple continents, from America to Israel, won a few awards, and once got the U.S. Supreme Court to issue a correction on a point of Jewish history.
 Oh, and in my spare time, I troll Nazis on the internet.

 Why a newsletter?